MicrosoftDocs/azure-dev-docs/articles/terraform/configure-vs-code-extension-for-terraform.md

 ---
-title: Configure the Azure Terraform Visual Studio Code extension
+title: Get Started - Install the Azure Terraform Visual Studio Code extension
-description: Learn how to install and use the Azure Terraform extension in Visual Studio Code. ms.topic: how-to ms.date: 09/23/2021 ms.custom: devx-track-terraform
+description: Learn how to install and use the Azure Terraform Visual Studio Code extension to create an Azure resource group ms.topic: quickstart ms.date: 09/24/2021 ms.custom: devx-track-terraform
 ---

-# Configure the Azure Terraform Visual Studio Code extension
+# Get Started: Install the Azure Terraform Visual Studio Code extension

-The Azure Terraform Visual Studio Code extension enables you to work with Terraform from the editor.
+The Visual Studio Code Terraform extension enables you to work with Terraform from the editor.
 With this extension, you can author, test, and run Terraform configurations.
 The extension also supports resource graph visualization.

 In this article, you learn how to:
 > [!div class="checklist"]